PoisotLab/ms_betacov_mapping/README.md

 is a hotspot of both host and viral distinctiveness, suggesting that this branch of the bat-betacoronavirus complex may be undergoing independent evolutionary dynamics from the rest of the global pool, but with limited potential for viral diversification--- a finding that is supported by previous work indicating a higher rate of codivergence in Latin America [Anthony].
-In contrast, in southeast Asia, host richness and viral distinctiveness are high but sharing is low; this suggests a different type of evolutionary dynamics that could generate high viral diversity locally (see *e.g.* [@Latinne2020OriCro], as well as the discovery of recombinant viruses that share genetic material from both the SARS-CoV and SARS-CoV-2 branches of the Sarbecovirus lineage [Wu]).
+In contrast, in southeast Asia, host richness and viral distinctiveness are high but sharing is low; this suggests a different type of evolutionary dynamics that could generate high local diversity of viruses through host switching and viral recombination (see *e.g.* [@Latinne2020OriCro], as well as the discovery of recombinant viruses that share genetic material from both the SARS-CoV and SARS-CoV-2 branches of the Sarbecovirus lineage [Wu]).
 Both of these regions are priority areas for sampling, especially given predictions by @Becker2022OptPre that they contain many bat hosts of